 - 1 pinch pepper

-Snap the ends off the asparagus as low as it will naturally break then steam until just tender, around 5-10 minutes depending on thickness.
+- Snap the ends off the asparagus as low as it will naturally break and break each stem in half.
+Steam the asparagus until just tender, around 5-10 minutes depending on thickness.
 Once cooked, remove from water/steamer and either run under cold water or place in a bowl with cold water and a little ice to stop them cooking further.

-While asparagus is cooking, thinly slice the radishes.
-Divide the pea shoots between plates and lay the sliced radish over the top.
+- While asparagus is cooking, thinly slice the radishes.
+Divide the pea shoots or arugula between plates and lay the sliced radish over the top.
 Note you might want to cut the pea shoots first if they are long.
-Thinly slice the mint leaves if larger (or leave whole if small).
+Roughly tear the mint leaves if larger (or leave whole if small).

-Arrange the asparagus over the pea shoots, scatter over the mint and pancetta then drizzle over the dressing and serve.
+- Arrange the asparagus over the pea shoots/arugula, scatter over the mint and pancetta then drizzle over the dressing and serve.